IATI/IATI-Developer-Documentation/code.rst

 What is IATI Code?
 ------------------

-IATI Code is defined as code that the IATI technical team have to look after.
+IATI Code is defined as code that the IATI Technical Team look after directly.

 This may be custom code that has been written specifically to perform tasks for IATI, or it could be 'off the shelf' code that we need to